Get in touch at or call 01765 640 564

 Horizontal is certainly the more traditional orientation for cladding, particularly in profiles like feather edge.
 But in a modern designer profile like V-groove or shadow gap, the result can be stunning and on-trend.

-When machined from a quality timber species like Western Red Cedar or Siberian Larch, it's not hard to see why horizontal is a perennial favourite of architects and designers.
+When machined from a quality timber species like western red cedar, Siberian larch or Thermo-ayous, it's not hard to see why horizontal is a perennial favourite of architects and designers.
 It blends well into surroundings and offers a cosy look.
 Simply put, horizontal is never going out of style.

 Western red cedar in a horizontal V-groove profile, treated with a UV protectant oil